Delilah Montoya

-Delilah Montoya (born December 10, 1955) is a contemporary artist and educator who was born in Fort Worth, Texas and was raised in Omaha, Nebraska by her Anglo-American father and Latina mother.
+Delilah Montoya (born December 10, 1955) is a contemporary American artist and educator who was born in Fort Worth, Texas, and was raised in Omaha, Nebraska, by her Anglo-American father and Latina mother.
 She earned her BA, MA and MFA from the University of New Mexico.
 Her art is noted for its exploration of Chicana identity and for innovative printmaking and photographic processes.
 She is also noted for her use of mixed-media installations and often incorporates iconic religious symbols in her pieces.
+Montoya attributes the politicization of her work to the formative influence of her upbringing, within the environment that afforded her exposure to pivotal social movements including the Brown Berets, the Civil Rights Movement, and the plight of Mexican migrant workers.
 Montoya divides her time between Albuquerque and Houston.
 She taught at the University of New Mexico, Institute of American Indian Arts and California State University before accepting her current position at the University of Houston.
 She was a 2008 Artadia awardee.

 Art

 Montoya's work from the 1990s is noted for its exploration of spirituality through the use of Catholic iconography and Mesoamerican folklore images such as the Sacred Heart, Virgin of Guadalupe, La Llorona and Doña Sebastiana.
 More recent works have explored migration across the US-Mexico border.
 For example, Montoya’s mixed media installation Sed: The Trail of Thirst (2004-2008) focuses on the absence of people in the desert landscape.
 The piece depicts the hardships migrants face while crossing the border.
 The art piece incorporates photographs, videos, digital prints as well as actual objects found left behind along the US-Mexico border.
 Sed: The Trail of Thirst pays homage to bravery of individuals who have perished while traveling along the border.

 Montoya’s well-known installation titled La Guadalupana (1998) incorporates the religious icon the Virgen de Guadalupe.
 In the mixed media installation, the centerpiece is a black and white photograph of a shirtless hand-cuffed man named Felix Martínez who has his back towards viewers revealing a vibrant tattoo of the Virgin.
+The symbolism of the Virgin portrays redemption.
 The centerpiece is surrounded by colored photographs of other tattoos of the Virgin on different individuals.
 The piece also incorporates an altar at the base of the centerpiece which includes a blanket, roses, candles and rosaries.
 The art piece critiques prisons and the treatment of Latinos by law enforcement.
 The depiction of the Virgin in the installation helps viewers infer the nationality of the subject in the centerpiece.
+Montoya has been criticized for her use of sacred Catholic imagery.